Tiger32828/NLP-Trip-595/README.md

+# Natural Language Processing Project

-This repository is developed from the original paper and code by Shane Storks.
+Please see the uploaded Project_Report.pdf for a detailed report.
+Please see the link below for the original paper and code by Shane Storks: https://github.com/sled-group/Verifiable-Coherent-NLU

-# Verifiable-Coherent-NLU
+Verifiable-Coherent-NLU
 Shared repository for TRIP dataset for verifiable NLU and coherence measurement for text classifiers.
 Covers the following publications in Findings of EMNLP 2021:
 1. Shane Storks, Qiaozi Gao, Yichi Zhang, and Joyce Chai.
 (2021).
 [Tiered Reasoning for Intuitive Physics: Toward Verifiable Commonsense Language Understanding](https://arxiv.org/abs/2109.04947).
 In _Findings of EMNLP 2021_.
 2. Shane Storks and Joyce Chai.
 (2021).
 [Beyond the Tip of the Iceberg: Assessing Coherence of Text Classifiers](https://arxiv.org/abs/2109.04922).
 In _Findings of EMNLP 2021_.